IN VITRO FREE RADICAL SCAVENGING ACTIVITY OF APOROSA LINDLEYANA BAILL.HTML Full Text

 EREAL, DPPH, Free radical, Ascorbic acid

-ROS are ubiquitous, normally produced as a byproduct of cellular metabolism.
-They are capable of damaging biomolecules, provoking immune response, activating oncogenes and enhancing ageing process 10.
+ROS are ubiquitous, normally produced as a by product of cellular metabolism.
+They are capable of damaging biomolecules, provoking an immune response, activating oncogenes and enhancing aging process 10.
 ROS also play a role in long term complication of diabetes 11, 12, 13.

 Aporosa lindleyana is a much branched, evergreen, glabrous tree, grown in India and Sri Lanka.
-It possesses antioxidant activity 14 and hepatoprotective effect 1 and also showed antihyperglycemic effect 15.
-Aporosa lindleyana have much medicinal properties such as diuretic, antiviral and good analgesic activity.
+It possesses antioxidant activity 14 & hepatoprotective effect 1 and also showed an anti-hyperglycemic effect 15.
+Aporosa lindleyana have many medicinal properties such as a diuretic, antiviral and good analgesic activity.
 Roots are used to treat headache, fever and jaundice, seminal loss and excessive thirst 16, 17, 18.

 MATERIALS AND METHODS:

-Collection and Processing of Plant Material: The roots of A. lindleyana was collected from Keeriparai, Kanyakumari District, Tamil Nadu during the month of January 2009.
+Collection and Processing of Plant Material: The roots of Aporosa lindleyana was collected from Keeriparai, Kanyakumari District, Tamil Nadu during January 2009.
 The specimen was identified by Dr. V. Chelladurai, Taxonomist, Department of Ayurvedic Sciences, Tirunelveli District.
-The roots were cleansed and shade dried for a weak and grounded into uniform powder.
-1 g of plant material was added to 20 ml of aqueous ethanol (20% v/v) for 18 h at room temperature.
-The extracts was filtered and used for the estimation of total phenols and antioxidant activity.
+The roots were cleansed and shade dried for a weak and grounded into a uniform powder.
+1 gm of plant material was added to 20 ml of aqueous ethanol (20% v/v) for 18 h at room temperature.
+The extracts were filtered and used for the estimation of total phenols and antioxidant activity.

 Phytochemical Screening: The freshly prepared ethanolic roots extracts of Aporosa lindleyana (EREAL) was qualitatively tested for the presence of phytochemicals.
 Screening of EREAL for its phytocomponents was tested by using the reagents and chemicals such as alkaloids with Dragendorff’s reagent, flavonoids with the use of mg and HCl.
 Tannins with ferric chloride and potassium dichromate solution and saponins with ability to produce suds.
 These were identified by color reactions using standard procedures 19.